Kinematics, Equations for Accelerated Motion

 • Do some random valued multiple-choice problems.

-• Cover some details and additional information regarding further understanding.
+• Cover some details and additional information.

 Symbols used in these equations: